intermine/im-docs/docs/get-started/create-your-mine.rst

     ~/git/ $ ~/git/scripts/make_mine TigerMine

-You will see a message like: "created /home/$USER/git/tigermine directory for tigermine"
+You will see a message like: `created /home/$USER/git/tigermine directory for tigermine`.

 You now have an InterMine!
-The :doc:`tutorial </get-started/tutorial/index.rst` goes into detail about the various files that comprise an InterMine.
+The :doc:`tutorial </get-started/tutorial/index>` goes into detail about the various files that comprise an InterMine.

 2. Add a mine properties file
 ------------------------------